 How to Mash Garlic into a Paste

 Follow the steps for crushing and mincing the garlic.
 Sprinkle the minced garlic with a generous pinch of salt.
 Use the broad side of the knife (or a fork) to press and smear until it's a paste.
 Need to mash lots of cloves at once?
-Simply peel the cloves, then them place in a zip-top bag.
+Simply remove the cloves from the garlic bulb, peel the cloves, then place them in a zip-top bag.
 Press the air out of the bag, and use a rolling pin to mash multiple cloves.

 4. How to Get Rid of Garlic Breath and Garlic Smell from Hands